acoli-repo/olia/docs/index.md

 |	 ---	|	 ---	|	 ---	|
 |	BLL Thesaurus (SKOS)	|	[BLL Thesaurus (different formats available via content negotiation)](http://data.linguistik.de/bll/bll-thesaurus)	|	none	|
 |	BLL Ontology (OWL)	|	[BLL Ontology (different formats available via content negotiation)](http://data.linguistik.de/bll/bll-ontology)	|	[bll-link.rdf](http://purl.org/olia/bll-link.rdf)	|

+# Documentation

+## Overview and Design

+The original (2007!) motivations for the OLiA architecture are described in [a separate document](motivation.html).

+Design, overview and application examples of the OLiA ontologies are described in [a separate document](overview.html).
+Note that this is a document that goes back until 2007, but that the general structure of OLiA ontologies did not change since that point in time, except for two aspects:

+- we cover many *many more* annotation models, linking models, phenomena and languages
+- the core vocabulary has been restructured:
+	- The [OLiA Reference Model](http://purl.org/olia/olia.owl) (namespace prefix `olia:`) provides annotations and grammatical feature values *as classes*, e.g., `olia:Noun` or `olia:Singular`.
+	- The [OLiA Top-Level Model](http://purl.org/olia/olia-top.owl) (namespace prefix `oliat:`) defines types of features (e.g., `oliat:CaseFeature`) and concepts (e.g., `oliat:MorphosyntacticCategory`).
+	- The [OLiA System Model](http://purl.org/olia/system.owl) (namespace prefix `olias:`) defines units of annotations and their properties (e.g., `olias:hasTag`)
+	- Originally, all this information was provided in a monolithic ontology.

+## Build and Link Your Own Annotations

+The creation and linking of novel annotation models is described in [a separate document](linking.html).
+When external annotation models are created, we ask to notify us by creating a [novel issue](https://github.com/acoli-repo/olia/issues/new) in the GitHub repository with the subject `add annomodel: ...` (and the name).

 # Terms of Use, Questions, Issues